-Water fund expenditures were below budget by \$4,643 and lower than 2017 by \$2,380.
-Accumulated savings allowed for a transfer to the General Fund to cover a projected shortfall due to newly acquired expenses in snow removal and road repairs.
-Water Fund Revenue was higher than the original budget by \$3,200 in water tap revenue, flat to the revised budget and higher the 2017 by \$8,453.
+Water fund expenditures were flat to the amended budget and lower than the prior year by \$10,118 due to a decrease in insurance expense.
+Accumulated savings allowed for a transfer to the General Fund to cover a projected shortfall due to the higher than projected legal fees.
+Water Fund Revenue was higher than the original budget by \$15,360 due to higher than projected water tap fees.